Opinion | Ask a RenoMark Renovator: Should I get a building permit?

 Building permits exist to create a minimum standard for the safety and functionality of a building.
 Many projects require a permit — even those inside the home — for example adding, moving or removing walls, and relocating plumbing fixtures.

-A non-professional renovator may encourage you to forgo a building permit; this could be because it may cost more money, takes time to procure one, or any number of excuses.
-The main reason that a renovator may not want a permit is that they are unfamiliar with building codes and don’t want their work to be inspected, allowing them to cut corners or bypass work that would be required by the building code.
+A non-professional renovator may encourage you to forgo a building permit, this could be because: it may cost more money, takes time to procure, etc. The main reason that a renovator may not want a permit is that they are unfamiliar with building codes or they don’t want their work to be inspected (allowing them to cut corners or bypass work that would be required by the building code).

-As a professional RenoMark renovator, I insist on having a detailed set of drawings and a scope of work attached to a construction contract before we begin a project.
-The contract outlines such items as timelines, payment schedules, and if a permit is required.
-If a building and/or electrical permit is needed, I ensure that they are in place before I start to do any construction.
-I am often asked if the project needs a permit, and the majority of the time the answer is yes!
+As a professional RenoMark Renovator I insist on having a detailed set of drawings and a scope of work, attached to a construction contract, before we begin a project.
+The contract outlines such items as timelines, payment schedules, and whether a permit is required.
+If a building and/or electrical permit is needed I ensure that they are in place before I start to do any construction.
+I am often asked if the project needs a permit and the majority of the time the answer is YES!

 A professional renovator will guide you through the process and in many cases they can produce the drawing and documentation required to obtain a building permit.
 Doing things right the first time with a professional renovator and warranty in place will always be cheaper than having to do the work twice.

-This week’s question comes to us by Kim Y., who lives in the Greater Toronto Area:
+This week’s question comes to us by Kim Y. who lives in the GTA:

 Kim, you are absolutely right to be concerned about using an electric plug-in heater in the bathroom.
 Water is an excellent conductor of electricity; therefore, the bathroom is perhaps the most dangerous room in the house to have such a heater.
 The solution you were given is not safe at all.